Why is my Mac Running Slow?

 5. Delete Temporary Files on Mac

-One of the topics covered is using the fantastic Duplicate Sweeper tool to easily find and remove duplicate files from your Mac
+One of the topics covered is using the fantastic Duplicate Sweeper tool to easily find and remove duplicate files from your Mac.
+Duplicate files can take up loads of space on your hard drive, but they can be extremely difficult to find.
+Duplicate Sweeper can scan your entire drive for duplicate files, and even allow you to automatically remove them.

 Delete duplicate files Mac with Duplicate Sweeper